Naive comments system

 directory, builds the HTML representation of the contents of those files,

-for the new comment submission form and sends it back to the client - your browser.
+appends HTML for the new comment submission form and sends it back to the client - your browser.

-receives that response and swaps the entire
+The HTMX receives that response and swaps the entire div

 with the reponse’s content.